wgsl-tooling-wg/wgsl-linker/README.md

 const registry = new ModuleRegistry({ wgsl });

 // link my main shader wgsl with imported modules,
-// using the provided variables for import parameters or string templates const code = registry.link("main", { WorkgroupSize: 128 });
+// using the provided variables for import parameters const code = registry.link("main", { WorkgroupSize: 128 });

 // pass the linked wgsl to WebGPU as normal